-Note: Environmental offset means an activity undertaken to counterbalance a significant residual impact of a prescribed activity on a prescribed environmental matter, delivered in accordance with the Environmental offsets framework, Department of Environment and Heritage Protection, 2016.
+Note: Environmental offset means an activity undertaken to counterbalance a significant residual impact of a prescribed activity on a prescribed environmental matter, delivered in accordance with the Environmental offsets framework.
 The prescribed environmental matters assessed under the State Development Assessment Provisions are matters of state environmental significance.